 This service started at Northwestern, leading several groups and initiatives focused on providing social, academic, and emotional support for students of color.
 And as part of a special task force convened by the Vice President of Student Affairs, he contributed to a report presented to Northwestern’s leadership on improving the Black student experience.
 In 2017, he graduated with his B.S. in Education and Social Policy and had the honor of delivering the student convocation speech to his graduating class.

 Damilola then went to law school at the center of law and policy in D.C. to equip himself with the tools needed to create the change he sought.
-He received his Juris Doctor with Honors from The George Washington University Law School in 2020.
+He received his Juris Doctor with Honors from The George Washington University Law School in 2020, where he also delivered an address to his graduating class.
 While there, he was elected Student Body President and expanded resources and support for underrepresented students.
-The American Bar Association awarded these efforts that year as the initiative that most improved inclusion and diversity.
-Damilola also served as a Policy Fellow in the Criminal Law & Policy Initiative; worked as Judicial Intern for a federal judge, a Policy Fellow in the Office of House Majority Whip James E. Clyburn, and a summer associate in the New York and D.C. offices of a large law firm.
-And he had the opportunity to study International Human Rights Law abroad at University of Oxford.
+The American Bar Association awarded these efforts that year as the initiative that most improved inclusion and diversity in an American law school.
+Damilola also worked as Judicial Intern for a federal judge, a Policy Fellow in the Office of House Majority Whip James E. Clyburn, and had the opportunity to study International Human Rights Law abroad at University of Oxford.